ankushg/home-cluster/README.md

 # source-controller-7d6875bcb4-zqw9f         1/1     Running   0          1h
 ```

+:tada: **Congratulations** you have a Kubernetes cluster managed by Flux, your Git repository is driving the state of your cluster.

+## :mega:&nbsp; Post installation

 ### Verify ingress

 If your cluster is not accessible to outside world you can update your hosts file to verify the ingress controller is working.